The Problem with Twins

 Clearly, the engine out event catches some pilots off guard, and the outcome is not desirable, to say the least.

 That’s where the Velocity V-Twin is superior to all of the other piston twins.
 It cannot stall-spin.
 Since the canard always stalls first, the nose lowers briefly (typical canard behavior), then the canard resumes flying.
 The main wing never stalls.
 Since there is no stall, then there is no spin-stall or stall then a roll to the inverted.
+Plus, with pusher engines, each wing is generating similar amounts of lift.

 Yes, the Velocity V-Twin pilot still needs to take the appropriate actions, but he/she is much less likely to experience a bad outcome.
 Much less.